The Justin Verlander train runs out of steam just short of the finish line

 “I thought he was good, especially early,” Hinch said.
 “He brings so much energy and so much aggressiveness to the game.
 And I thought he entered the game with that.
 And I thought he was obviously cruising.
 He had the one hiccup in the middle of the game, but that was it.”

 In the sixth, Verlander fell behind 2-0 to the Dodgers’ No. 8 hitter, Austin Barnes.
 Barnes lined a single.
 Next, Verlander grazed Chase Utley with a pitch.
 Chris Taylor then tied the game by taking a 1-2 pitch the other way for an RBI double.
-Then Corey Seager hit a sacrifice fly to the warning track in right.
+Corey Seager followed with a sacrifice fly to the warning track in right.

 That is all Verlander gave up.
 It wasn’t much, but it was too much.